 Light infestations of yew scale are of little consequence, indeed normal for a healthy yew and can be usually tolerated.
 Note that on large trees there is no treatment available that will reach all parts of the plants.

 Check yews frequently so action can be taken if it appears a damaging population is developing.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce this insect to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 Heavy attacks can be dealt with in early to mid-summer when the more vulnerable newly-hatched scales are present.
 Note that dead scales can remain firmly attached to the plants.
 The success of any treatment can be gauged by the extent to which new growth remains free of scale insects.